millerStudentCouncil/millerStudentCouncil.github.io/danceLikeNobodyIsWatching.md

 ###It will be $5 for admission and make sure to bring your student ID card.
 ###There will now be popcorn and cookies!
 ###The Selfie Challenge will be included in the dance.
 Take a selfie of you and a friend carpooling to the dance for a special prize!
+###You can also donate for We Scare Hunger for a free soda!